Not a Member?

 Families and caregivers of patients being treated with antidepressants for MDD or other indications, both psychiatric and nonpsychiatric, should be alerted about the need to monitor patients for the emergence of agitation, irritability, unusual changes in behavior, and the other symptoms described above, as well as the emergence of suicidality, and to report such symptoms immediately to healthcare providers.
 Such monitoring should include daily observation by families and caregivers.
 Prescriptions for WELLBUTRIN SR should be written for the smallest quantity of tablets consistent with good patient management, in order to reduce the risk of overdose.

 WELLBUTRIN SR is not approved for smoking cessation treatment; however, ZYBAN® is approved for this use.
 Serious neuropsychiatric symptoms have been reported in patients taking bupropion for smoking cessation.
-These have included changes in mood (including depression and mania), psychosis, hallucinations, paranoia, delusions, homicidal ideation, hostility, agitation, aggression, anxiety, and panic, as well as suicidal ideation, suicide attempt, and completed suicide [see Boxed Warning and Adverse Reactions (6.2)].
+These have included changes in mood (including depression and mania), psychosis, hallucinations, paranoia, delusions, homicidal ideation, hostility, agitation, aggression, anxiety, and panic, as well as suicidal ideation, suicide attempt, and completed suicide [see Boxed Warning, Adverse Reactions (6.2)].
 Observe patients for the occurrence of neuropsychiatric reactions.
 Instruct patients to contact a healthcare professional if such reactions occur.

 In many of these cases, a causal relationship to bupropion treatment is not certain, because depressed mood can be a symptom of nicotine withdrawal.
 However, some of the cases occurred in patients taking bupropion who continued to smoke.